MagTek-PaulDeignan/MagTekDocs/docs/index.md

 ---
 # MagTek Docs

 Welcome to the **MagTek Docs** developer documentation portal.
 This site consolidates technical resources for developers and integrators working with MagTek’s secure payment hardware.
-Whether you are installing a device, integrating with SDKs, or programming against the MagTek Messaging Schema (MMS), you’ll find structured documentation here.
+Whether you are installing a device, integrating with SDKs, or programming against the MagTek Messaging (MMS) or V5 Schemas , you’ll find structured documentation here.

 ## How to Use This Portal

 - **New users** → start with [Setup & Devices](/setup/) for installation and operation manuals.
 - **Developers and system integrators** → consult the [Web Docs](/web-docs/) for the authoritative MMS and V5 programming specifications.
 Web Docs include both atomic references (commands, properties, notifications) and links to legacy PDF manuals.
 - **Application teams** → refer to the [SDK Guides](/sdks/) for sample code and platform-specific integration.
 ---
 # Documentation Families